boazbk/tcs/lec_26_quantum_computing.md

 Depending on how you interpret it, this description is either false or would apply equally well to _probabilistic computation_, even though we've already seen that every randomized algorithm can be simulated by a similar-sized circuit, and in fact we conjecture that $\mathbf{BPP}=\mathbf{P}$.

-Moreover, this "obvious" approach for simulating a quantum computation will take not just exponential time but _exponential space_ as well, while it is not hard to show that using a simple recursive formula one can calculate the final quantum state using _polynomial space_ (in physics  this is known as "Feynman path integrals").
+Moreover, this "obvious" approach for simulating a quantum computation will take not just exponential time but _exponential space_ as well, while can be shown that using a simple recursive formula one can calculate the final quantum state using _polynomial space_ (in physics  this is known as "Feynman path integrals").
 So, the exponentially long vector description by itself does not imply that quantum computers are exponentially powerful.
 Indeed, we cannot _prove_ that they are (i.e., as far as we know, every QNAND program could be simulated by a NAND program with polynomial overhead), but we do have some problems (integer factoring most prominently) for which they do provide exponential speedup over the currently best _known_ classical (deterministic or probabilistic) algorithms.
 :::